zstephens/exogene/README.md

 `    -i /path/to/hg38.fa \ `
 `    -o /path/to/hg38_plus_viral.fa`

+#### Using custom viral references:

 If you wish to use viral reference sequences different than what Exogene uses by default, you can use the `-v` input option to specify a fasta file of viral genomes.
 Exogene expects that contigs are named in the following format:

 `>accession_id full_name` (space delimited)

 For example: `>NC_009334 Human herpesvirus 4, complete genome.`

+Additionally, the viral fasta should be indexed using `bwa index`

 ### Running Exogene-SR (with BAM input)